 - ⅓ cup butter, melted

-- ⅓ cup cheddar cheese, grated (I use sharp cheddar)
+- ⅓ cup cheddar cheese, grated (we use sharp cheddar)

 - ½ teaspoon salt